semlix/semlix/docs/source/quickstart.rst

 Quick start
 ===========

-Whoosh is a library of classes and functions for indexing text and then searching the index.
+semlix is a library of classes and functions for indexing text and then searching the index.
 It allows you to develop custom search engines for your content.
-For example, if you were creating blogging software, you could use Whoosh to add a search function to allow users to search blog entries.
+For example, if you were creating blogging software, you could use semlix to add a search function to allow users to search blog entries.